Yunhe (princess): Life in Manchuria

 In 1931, Puyi was installed as emperor of Manchukuo, a puppet state established by the Empire of Japan in northeastern China.
-On 9 March 1932, Yunhe attended the inuguration ceremony of Puyi as ruler of Manchukuo.
+On 9 March 1932, Yunhe attended the inauguration ceremony of Puyi as ruler of Manchukuo.

 In 1931, Yunhe was engaged to Guangyuan, grandson of Zheng Xiaoxu.
 Yunhe and Guangyuan were married in Xinjing (present-day Changchun, Jilin), the capital of Manchukuo, on 18 April 1932.
 The couple had three daughters and one son.

 After the wedding, she accompanied her husband on his studies in Britain, where they lived until 1934.
 Upon their return to Manchukuo in May 1934, the settled in the Western Garden in the Imperial Palace in Changchun.
 She accompanied her husband during his studies in Japan in 1937-1938.
 It is noted that Yunhe instructed her future sister-in-law Li Yuqin in court etiquette, when Li Yuqin was appointed Imperial concubine in 1943.